namuan/annotate-it/README.md

 - `Ctrl+Y`: Redo last undone action
 - `Cmd+, (Ctrl+, on Windows/Linux)`: Open configuration dialog

+## Configuration

+Press `Cmd+,` (or `Ctrl+,` on Windows/Linux) to open the configuration dialog.
+This dialog allows you to:

+- View all keyboard shortcuts
+- Customize colors for different drawing tools:
+    - Arrow color
+    - Rectangle color
+    - Ellipse color
+    - Text color

+Changes to colors are applied immediately after closing the configuration dialog.

 ## Getting Started

 * Install the required dependencies: